 Applied Mathematics (M.A.S.)

-Illinois Tech’s Master of Applied Mathematics program provides the skills, knowledge, and experiences to address quantitative challenges in business, industry, and the nonprofit world.
+Our Master of Applied Mathematics program provides skills, knowledge, and experience to address quantitative challenges in business, government, and the nonprofit world.
 The program typically can be completed in 15 months by taking three regular term semesters and one summer semester.

 Learn more about career paths for mathematicians.

 Applicants must have a bachelor's degree in mathematics, science, engineering, business, or an equivalent degree, with a minimum GPA of 3.0/4.0.

 Applicants a are expected to have taken the following or equivalent courses: Differential Equations, Matrix or Linear Algebra, Probability or Statistics, and a computer programming language such as Matlab, C, or R.

 GRE scores must be submitted with the following minimum scores: 304 (quantitative + verbal), and 2.5 (analytical writing).

 Any applicant whose undergraduate degree was earned at an institution where the primary language of instruction is not English must submit TOEFL, PTE, or IELTS scores.

 A professional statement of objectives must be submitted, and at least one letter of recommendation is required.